jchip/run-verify/README.md

      - `next`, `cb`, `callback`, or `done`
      - The name check is case insensitive
   - The function is decorated with the [withCallback](#withcallback) decorator
-- Otherwise it's expect to want the result from previous `checkFunc`
+- Otherwise it's expected to take the result from previous `checkFunc`
-  - And the `checkFunc`'s behavior is treated the same as the [0 parameter checkFunc](#0-parameter)
+  - And its behavior is treated the same as the [0 parameter checkFunc](#0-parameter)
 - A native `AsyncFunction` is always expected to take the result and returns a Promise.

 ie: